timonrieger/blog/README.md

 - No extension or plugin system
 - No analytics by default (which I regard as positive)
 - No file upload
-- No account settings for users ([add an authentication microservice](https://github.com/timonrieger/auth-service))
+- No account settings for users, like confirmation email or password reset ([add an authentication microservice](https://github.com/timonrieger/auth-service))

 ## Setup